kubuzetto/kubuzetto.github.io/content/posts/go-mongo-fixtures.md

 I'm using JetBrains Goland as IDE, which has support for this if I set the extension to `.jsonl`.
 Also, since Extended JSON is syntactically valid JSON, it is compatible with JSONL.

-### Walking the Directories
+### The code
 Let's get cooking then.
 First, let's grab the mongo driver library:

 ```shell
 go get go.mongodb.org/mongo-driver
 ```

 This is the only dependency we will need.
 Our `LoadMongoFixtures` function will receive a ref to the `Database`, and a list of paths to load fixtures from:

 ```go